Central Park tram stop: Construction

 The station building features a striking curved copper and glass canopy suspended by a cable-tensioned steel structure.
 It was designed by architects Aukett Fitzroy Robinson, whose work has included a number of projects for London Underground (including Clapham Common tube station, and the reconstruction of Farringdon and Blackfriars stations).
 It was completed in 2005 in readiness for the Metrolink extension through Oldham to Rochdale as part of Phase 3a of the Metrolink expansion project.
 However, due to funding problems and repeated project cancellations, the line extension remained unused for seven years.
 Although the station lies next to the Calder Valley railway line between Victoria and Rochdale (at the northern end of the old "Cheetham Hill Loop" line built by the L&YR in 1877 to avoid the notorious Miles Platting bank, which closed in 1998), there is no interchange with National Rail services.
 However, it is possible that railway platforms may be added in future.

 Construction on the Metrolink line began in October 2009.
 It was originally projected that the station would open to trams from Manchester in November/December 2011 and a full service from Manchester to Rochdale to commence in spring 2012.
 The station finally opened on 13 June 2012.

-A bridge across the Calder Valley Line at Thorps Bridge Junction (where the Oldham Loop line formerly diverged) was also built in 2005 to the north of the station - this forms the continuation of the Metrolink route.
+A bridge across the Calder Valley Line at Thorps Bridge Junction (where the Oldham Loop line formerly diverged) was also built in 2005 to the east of the station - this forms the continuation of the Metrolink route.